kristianmandrup/puppeteer-browser-agent/Actions.md

 			codelineSelector: {
 				type: "string",
-				description: "selector to use within a code tag to identify each line of code", }
+				description: "selector to use within a code tag to identify each line of code", },
+			codeTitle: {
+				type: "string",
+				description: "the section header title for the code to be extracted", }
 		},
 	},